Sustainable and circular chemistry

 - In the case of biobased products, we consider the long carbon cycle.
 After all, products decompose to produce CO2, which is used by plants, and which can in turn be used to make new biobased products.

-Due to the broad pallet of disciplines and expertise available, including organic chemistry, catalysis and biocatalysis, polymer chemistry and analytical chemistry, but also close cooperation with fermentation technology, molecular biology, biomass pretreatment technology, separation technology and process modelling, the experts at Wageningen Food & Biobased Research are able to provide unique solutions to meet the challenges of the sustainable, biobased circular economy.
+We have broad pallet of disciplines and expertise available, including organic chemistry, carbohydrate chemistry, catalysis & biocatalysis, polymer chemistry, electrochemistry, computational chemistry and analytical chemistry, but also close cooperation with fermentation technology, molecular biology, biomass pretreatment technology, separation technology and process modelling.